Sayyeshaa: Further career and recent work (2019–present)

 termed her role as a "better fleshed out character".

 Sayyeshaa had two releases in 2021.
 She first portrayed a college student opposite Arya in Teddy.
 It released on Disney+ Hotstar.
 India Today stated, "Arya's chemistry with Sayyeshaa has worked really well.
 It makes you root for both the characters."
 She made her Kannada film debut with Yuvarathnaa opposite Puneeth Rajkumar.
 She portrayed a lecturer in this commercially successful film.
 The Hans India wrote, "Sayyeshaa has limited screen space but she looks gorgeous in those brief moments."

+In 2023, Sayyeshaa made a special appearance in the song "Raawadi" for the Tamil film Pathu Thala starring Silambarasan.

 Media image

 Sayyeshaa is a prominent celebrity endorser for brands and products including PC Jeweller and Cinthol.

 Sayyeshaa ranked 19th in 2017 and 13th in 2018 in Chennai Times' 30 Most Desirable Women List.
 The actress is also widely known for her dancing skills.